 Through a process of trial and error, first and foremost, you will gain more knowledge in the industry.
-Then, you will have the chance to cultivate your skills, expand your relationship with your colleagues, and even locals.
+Then, you will have the chance to cultivate your skills, and expand your relationship with your colleagues, and even locals.
 Teach your colleagues your language, and try to talk with locals as much as possible.
 You learn from them, and from the exchange, they also learn from you.
-These knowledge and skills will be beneficial to your study and job back home.
+This knowledge and skills will be beneficial to your study and job back home.
 Well, maybe not now, but further in the future.

 Rather than having a 9-5 job, internships abroad in Vietnam are more about contributing to the community through meaningful work.
-By doing that, you grow from interacting with inspirational people, making a better version of yourself.
+By doing that, you grow from interacting with inspirational people, and making a better version of yourself.

 Therefore, your choice isn’t limited to voluntary work at NGOs or language teaching facilities like many people think.
 It involves working at rising enterprises/organizations in many fields such as business, tourism, healthcare or agriculture, etc. as well.
-Flourishing industries with increased foreign investment requires more international manpower.
+Flourishing industries with increased foreign investment require more international manpower.
 Hence, it gains you a big opportunity as a fluent speaker of English, German, Chinese, or Japanese.
-You will be surprised by a variety of job opportunities here in one of the fastest growing economies in South East Asia.
+You will be surprised by a variety of job opportunities here in one of the fastest-growing economies in South East Asia.

 The salary here in Vietnam is indeed lower than in developed countries, but it’s not a disadvantage at all.
 Instead, the living expenses are also lower.
 A bowl of pho is only US$ 2.
 Public bus ranges from US$ 0.3 a ride.
 And accommodation ranges from US$ 350 for a studio apartment.
 With that price level, you can save a lot and live a considerably well-off life in Vietnam, having enough money for living, traveling, and even some for your further education.

 You might be worrying a bit at first, like whether your salary is enough for a living or not.
 But when you arrive in Vietnam, everything changes.
-You will be eager to discover the life, visit the new places and meet the new people.
+You will be eager to discover life, visit new places and meet new people.
 The overall excitement makes up for the worries.

-As for you, everyday in Vietnam will be full of excitement.
-Walking around your neighborhood, trying new food at the local market, or hopping on a public bus for a ride, every one of them is an adventure.
+As for you, every day in Vietnam will be full of excitement.
+Walking around your neighborhood, trying new food at the local market, or hopping on a public bus for a ride, everyone of them is an adventure.
 And more than that, you can spend your weekend venturing off to many other neighboring areas, cities and provinces.

 If you work in Northern Vietnam, a trek in Sapa or a cruise around Ha Long Bay is all worth it.
 Moving to the Central, you can enjoy the tranquil atmosphere of Hoi An, or submerge yourself in the crystal clear sea of Nha Trang.
 And for the South, besides the business hub of HCMC, fruit lovers will definitely be excited about the unique floating markets on the waters of the Mekong Delta.